 Let's begin by discussing the basics of property division In a Texas divorce.
 Texas counts itself among 13 other states as being a community property state.
-This is how our family code defines the property as held between married persons and its laws will determine, in large part, how the property in your divorce is divided.
+This is how our family code defines the property as held between married persons, and its laws will determine, in large part, how the property in your divorce is divided.
 The basic assumption and tenant of Community property is that all property held by you and your spouse at the time of your divorce is presumed to be Community property.
-All property that is categorized as community property is then subject to division by a court in your divorce.
+All property categorized as community property is then subject to division by a court in your divorce.

 Community property division in a Texas divorce

 At the outset of your divorce, your attorney will likely ask you to start making a list that requests you to inventory all the property you and your spouse and divide it up in 2 to three columns.
 The first column would be a community-owned property.
 The second column will be a property that is part of your separate property.
 The third column would be the property that your spouse separately owns.
 By doing this exercise column, You will have a much better idea, in your attorney will as well, about the financial picture for your family and how you and your attorney will begin to negotiate on other community estates.